NTIA/scos-actions/README.md

 - In the new repository, add a `discover/__init__.py` file.
 This should contain a dictionary called `actions` with keys of action names and values of action instances.
-  If the repository also includes new action implementations, it should also expose a dictionary named `action_types` with keys of actions names and values of action classes.
+  If the repository also includes new action implementations, it should also expose a dictionary named `action_classes` with keys of actions names and values of action classes.
   You can use the [init()](scos_actions/discover/__init__.py) and/or the [load_from_yaml()](scos_actions/discover/yaml.py) methods provided in this repository to look for YAML files and initialize actions.
 You can use the existing